TanStack/table/docs/guide/tables.md

 ### Table Row Models

-There special set of table instance APIs for reading rows out of the table instance called row models.
+There is a special set of table instance APIs for reading rows out of the table instance called row models.
 TanStack Table has advanced features where the rows that are generated may be very different than the the array of `data` that you originally passed in.
 To learn more about the different row models that you can pass in as a table option, see the [Row Models Guide](./guide/row-models).